deltaswapio/deltaswap/whitepapers/0011_accountant.md

 In order for the accountant to have accurate values for the balances of the various accounts it needs to replay all transactions since the initial launch of the token bridge.
 Similarly, it may be necessary to backfill missing transfers if the accountant is disabled for any period of time.

 To handle both issues, the accountant has the ability to directly process tokenbridge transfer VAAs.
-As long as the VAAs are signed by a quorum of guardians from the latest guardian set, the accountant uses them to update its on-chain state of token balances.
+As long as the VAAs are signed by a quorum of phylaxs from the latest phylax set, the accountant uses them to update its on-chain state of token balances.

 Submitting VAAs does not disable any core checks: a VAA causing the balance of an account to become negative will still be rejected even if it has a quorum of signatures.
 This can be used to catch problematic transfers after the fact.